mogelbrod/quick-opener/README.md

 ## Features

 - Show the Quick Opener picker by pressing <kbd>Ctrl</kbd>-<kbd>O</kbd> (Mac: <kbd>⌘</kbd>-<kbd>O</kbd>)
-- Open any path across the file system using only the keyboard (no more native file system popups)
+- Open any path across the file system using only the keyboard (no more pesky native file system popups!)
 - Fuzzy path matching using the built-in VS Code fuzzy matcher
 - Starts in directory of current file (if open) to make relative navigation quick and easy
 - Begin entering any absolute path (or `~/`) to quickly locate files outside the current workspace